pairshaped/curlingio-docs/docs/getting-started/faq.md

 In the curlers section you can flag profiles as duplicates, and we regularly merge these duplicate profiles.
 You only need to flag one of them.

+### One of our members paid less than they should have

+This can happen when you have discounts that curler's can opt in to, like a "First Time Curler?" or "5 players on team" discount.
+You'll find that occasionally one of your members opt in when they shouldn't have.
+You have several options to fix this:

+1. If payment has not be recorded for the order yet, you're best bet is to [send it back to their cart and have them fix their mistake.](https://curling.io/docs/club-management/orders#sending-an-order-back-to-the-accounts-cart)
+2. If the order has already been paid, you could [simply refund the order and have them redo it.](https://curling.io/docs/club-management/orders#refunds) It's generally easiest to refund to [club credits](https://curling.io/docs/club-management/club-credits) so that their previous payment is automatically applied during the repurchase.
+3. If the order has already been paid, you could create a product for the difference they owe, [flag it as private](https://curling.io/docs/club-management/products#private), and give them the private URL.
+We generally don't recommend this method as it creates a burden on your bookkeeping.

 ### What is an Account?

 An account is just an email address and possibly a name to go along with it.